 These days search engines are more intelligent, and will easily parse out the keywords within the address snowchalets.com.
 Especially if a site is optimised well for key terms.

-Generally people are very used to typing ‘alloneword’ names.
+People are accustomed to typing ‘alloneword’ names.
 Plus the un-hyphenated names are easier to get across in verbal situations.

 If a potential domain looks odd when written down, hyphenated names can make it easier on the eye.
 The words can be distinguished.